SAP-samples/teched2023-DA260/exercises/ex2/README.md

   	![ex_02_06](images/ex_02_06_01.png)

 7. Both Products and SalesOrderItems are delta enabled by default.
-It means, you see Delta Capture radio button under Delta Settings selected for both tables in their respective properties panel.
+It means, you see the Delta Capture radio button under Delta Settings selected for both tables in their respective properties panel.
 Transformation Flow allows only one of the source tables to be delta capture enabled.
-On clicking the error bubble (red colored) on Products/SalesOrderItems table, you see the error message mentioning the same as shown below.
+On clicking the error bubble (red colored) on the Products/SalesOrderItems table, you see the error message mentioning the same as shown below.

   	![ex_02_07](images/ex_02_07.png)

-8. Select “Active Records” option under Delta settings of Products table properties panel.
+8. Select “All Active Records” option under Delta settings in the properties panel of the Products table.
 Post that, all the error bubbles would disappear.

    ![ex_02_08](images/ex_02_08.png)